toddm92/aws/scripts/shell/ebs-snapshot/README.md

 <ul>
  <li> The snapshot status equals "complete"
  <li> Snapshot has the description, "Automated snapshot"
- <li> The snapshot is older than the specified retention period/date
+ <li> The snapshot is older than the specified retention period/date (7 days by default)
 </ul>

 <b>Usage:</b>